 Activision Blizzard (ATVI) is one of the oldest gaming companies in the world and in January 2019, it was still the largest by market cap.
 Originally called Activision, the company was founded in 1979, but it merged with Vivendi Games to form Activision Blizzard in 2008.
 It owns the popular games Candy Crush, Call of Duty and Overwatch, which have helped bring in over $1 billion in revenue to date.

 In 1993, ATVI shares traded for less than $1 and for over a decade the Nasdaq-listed stock saw very little increase in value.
 Shares sold for $10 or less until 2013, when a boom in the eSports industry proved lucrative for ATVI and investors started to see a steady incline in the share price.
-Then, after a trade was made with Disney in July 2018 to broadcast eSports on some of its channels, the price peaked at $80 in September 2018.
+Then, after a deal was made with Disney in July 2018 to broadcast eSports on some of its channels, the price peaked at $80 in September 2018.

 Following a report that active users have declined, the share price did start falling again.
 Add to this the poor sales from a new game release, plus aggressive competition, and it could go either way for this eSports giant.